 The database used in this study comes from the Technological Innovation Panel (PITEC).
-As described in the Spanish R+D+I Observatory website, PITEC is a panel type database (for 2008-2013), which was developed jointly by the Spanish National Institute of Statistics (INE) and the Spanish Foundation for Science and Technology.
+As described in the Spanish R+D+I Observatory website^{1,} PITEC is a panel type database (for 2008-2013), which was developed jointly by the Spanish National Institute of Statistics (INE) and the Spanish Foundation for Science and Technology.

-For the sake of brevity, we only present the results of the final stage of the CDM model in Table 1 to determine the impact of innovation on productivity in service sector companies - especially those in the hospitality sector - that value the reduction of environmental impact as relevant to the innovation process.
-The dependent variable is the logarithm of labour productivity.
+For the sake of brevity, we only present the results of the final stage of the CDM model in Table 1, in which the dependent variable is the logarithm of labour productivity.